Jagath Benaragama

-Benaragama Vidanalage Jagath Champika Benaragama (born June 2, 1972 as ජගත් බෙනරගම) [Sinhala]), popularly as Jagath Benaragama, is an actor in Sri Lankan cinema, television and theater.
+Benaragama Vidanalage Jagath Champika Benaragama (born June 2, 1972 as ජගත් බෙනරගම) [Sinhala]), popularly known as Jagath Benaragama, is an actor in Sri Lankan cinema, television and theater.
 He is best known for the role Ukkuwa in Paba teledrama and the main protagonist in the critically acclaimed movie Prathiroo.

 Personal life

 He is married to Renuka Pushpakumari Vithana, and the wedding ceremony was celebrated on 3 July 2010 at Paradise Inn Hotel, Delthawa, Piliyandala.
 His wife is from Hambantota district and worked in Ceylon Water Board.
 The couple has one daughter.

 Jagath's sister Kokilani Benaragama is married to popular actor Ravindra Yasas.
 The couple has one son, Kasun Chamara who is also a renowned actor and singer, and started his career with musical the program Hapan Padura.

 Acting career

 Benaragama started his career with a stage drama directed by Douglas Siriwardena.
 While acting, he also worked as an officer at the Presidential office.
 However, after a severe vehicle accident, he resigned from the office, where at that time, he is invited to play in a television serial by V. Sivadasan.

 In 2014, Benaragama's character in television serial Pabasara, which was telecast on ITN has been theatrically killed as he is contesting from Sarath Fonseka's party in the election.
 He stated that this has happened intentionally because the channel is owned by the government and his election party is opposed to that.